Managing Director at Bonsey Jaden

 I also decided to start 4 other business in the following year.
 We had to move offices twice to accommodate our short-sightedness and obsessive business drive.

 In 2013 that door called opportunity swung open again, revealing glimpses of a strange & wonderful place called Singapore.
-After several scouting trips it was unanimously decided that the opportunities there were great, so I packed up my life that month and relocated to the South East to head up a new digital agency.
+After several scouting trips it was unanimously decided that the opportunities there were great, and later that month I packed up my life and relocated to the South East to head up a new digital agency.